 Applicants born overseas

-Adults who have acquired Australian citizenship must present their citizenship certificate with their passport application.
-Some citizenship certificates do not specify sex and place of birth; in such cases, you must present additional documents that record this information, preferably your original full birth certificate or a foreign passport.
+If you were born overseas and acquired Australian citizenship as an adult, you must present your citizenship certificate with your passport application.
+Some citizenship certificates do not specify sex and place of birth.
+In such cases, you must present additional documents that record this information, preferably your original full birth certificate or a foreign passport.
 Foreign documents that are not written in English must be accompanied by a translation from an approved translation service.

 For children who have acquired Australian citizenship, both an original full birth certificate (with translation, if required) and a citizenship certificate must be presented.